Do Portable Hand Washing Stations Reuse Water?

 • UV light treatments destroy bacteria and viruses

-• Sanitizing additives maintaining water quality
+• Sanitizing additives maintain water quality

 The efficiency metrics are compelling: closed-loop systems can reduce water consumption by 70-85% compared to traditional stations, requiring refills only after 400-600 handwashes versus 40-50 for standard units.